Analysis / Cat Stereotype

 Comparison and Contrast of Human Hair Color and Feline Fur Color Stererotypes

 Comparison and Contrast of Red Haired Human and Tortie, Calico, and Red-Furred Cat Stereotypes

 Red haired men and boys are often portrayed as either geeks, nerds

-rather than as heroes.
+, or bullies rather than as heroes.
 They are also portrayed as middle class or humble rather than rich.
 Conversely, redheaded girls and women as heroic characters are numerous.
 The popularity also comes from stereotypes and character traits associated to hair color, but in this case those characteristics are positive.
 Just as ginger men are often seen as average, humble people or unattractive freaks, ginger women are usually feisty, impulsive, and sexy.

 Whereas red headed men and boys are most often portrayed as average Joes, geeks, nerds, or bullies, red-furred male cats in cartoons, common, and other fictional works are usually portrayed as heroic, nice, humble, or irascible.
 Ginger cats, especially male ones in real life are often stereotyped as mellow, easygoing, and cuddly.
 This stereotype of male orange cats is basically the opposite of the Fiery Redhead

 trope commonly attributed to redheads humans, especially girls and women.

 Tortie, torbie (tortoiseshell tabby), calico, and caliby (calico tabby) cats, which are usually female as the trait is sex-linked, are often said to have what is called "tortitude."
 Tortitude as a personality trait, is described as sassy, feisty, spunky, and demanding.
 So ironically, the traits ascribed to torties is much closer to Fiery Redhead

 than the traits generally ascribed to ginger cats, even female ones.

 Blonde Hair in Humans, White Fur in Cats Comparison